dinko7/dartblaze/docs/docs/introduction/getting-started.md

 ::: tip
-The `login` command will also prompt you to login into `firebase` and `gcloud` if you are not already logged in
+The `login` command will also prompt you to login into `firebase` and `gcloud` if you are not already logged in.
 :::

 ## Creating Your First Project

+1. Create a new project by using `dartblaze new <project_name>`

-1. List out your projects using `dartblaze projects:list`.
+2. List out your projects using `dartblaze projects:list`.

     Copy the project id of the project you would like to use.

-2. Initialize the project
+3. Initialize the project

     ```bash
     dartblaze init -e <account_email> -p <project_id>